-- 8.1 The staffing structure of the section comprises of qualified Internal Auditors, Accounting Technicians and part qualified Accountants with a mix of professional specialisms to reflect the varied functions of the section. - 8.2 Each year the sections resources are assessed against the needs of the plan, in order to ensure there is sufficient coverage to arrive at the annual audit opinion.

-- 8.3 The Internal Audit Manager, Audit Committee and Corporate Finance Manager (s151 Officer) all have a responsibility to ensure Internal Audit has sufficient resources to enable it to fulfil its mandate.
-Significant matters that jeopardise the delivery of the plan or require changes to the plan will be identified, addressed and reported to the Audit Committee. - 8.4 Upon request from the Corporate Finance Manager (s151 Officer), appropriate specialists from other Portfolios and services should be made available to take part in any audit review requiring specialist knowledge.
+- 8.1 The staffing structure of the section comprises of qualified Internal Auditors, Accounting Technicians and part qualified Accountants, qualified fraud specialist and a Graduate Trainee with a mix of professional specialisms to reflect the varied functions of the section. - 8.2 Each year the departmental resources are assessed against the needs of the plan, in order to ensure there is sufficient coverage to arrive at the annual audit opinion. - 8.3 The Internal Audit, Performance & Risk Manager, Governance & Audit Committee and Corporate Finance Manager (s151 Officer) all have a responsibility to ensure linternal Aaudit has sufficient resources to enable it to fulfil its mandate.
+Significant matters that jeopardise the delivery of the plan or require changes to the plan will be identified, addressed and reported to the Governance & Audit Committee. - 8.4 Upon request from the Corporate Finance Manager (s151 Officer), appropriate specialists from other Portfolios and services should be made available to take part in any audit review requiring specialist knowledge.